vixalien/dotio2/blog/git.md

 created: 1627818169271
 ---

-So now you understand a certain programming language and you are writing code and coffee is your new best friend.
+So now you understand a certain programming language and coffee is your new best friend.
 But everywhere there is code, you see **Git**.
 They say a true developer must know Git and here you are, knowing nothing about Git, but longing to getting started.

 I have to admit, Git is as complex as it is popular.
-However, you don't need to know the whole 160+ commands of Git to use it well.
-Here is a short but sure tutorial that will teach you the most used feature of this world-famous version control system.
+However, you don't need to know all the 160+ commands of Git to do daily operations.
+Here is a short but comprehensive tutorial that will teach you the most used features of this world-famous version control system.

 ## What is a Version Control?